-The starting point for our analysis is the definition of a rating event (which is often referred to simply as a rating change).
-For our purposes, these rating events comprise changes to both a country's explicit credit rating (i.e., the letter rating assigned by the agency), and changes to the credit outlook of the sovereign.
 Events can be positive, such as an upgrade of the explicit credit rating (i.e., letter rating) or an upward revision in the credit outlook of the sovereign, or they can be negative, such as a downgrade of the explicit credit rating or a downward revision in the credit outlook of the sovereign.
 We combine the information in the explicit credit ratings and the credit outlook into an implicit credit rating (ICR).

-We numerically code the letter ratings on a scale from 0 (lowest) thru 16 (highest).
+We numerically code the letter ratings on a scale from 0 (lowest) through 16 (highest).
 Similarly, we code the credit outlook on a scale between -1 to +1.
-Thus each country's bonds have a rating for each time period; our interest is any nonzero change in the aggregate implicit credit rating of a sovereign.
+Thus, each country's bonds have a rating for each time period; our interest is any nonzero change in the aggregate implicit credit rating of a sovereign.
 Appendix 1 explicitly tabulates the construction of our implicit credit rating.

 In Table 1, we present some data on individual rating change events.
-There were 150 events between January 1, 1991 and December 31, 2000.
-According to the table, ratings changes are most commonly announced individually, i.e., for one country at a time, though multiple event days occur for 15% of the cases.
+There were 155 events between January 1, 1991 and December 31, 2000.
+According to the table, ratings changes are most commonly announced individually, i.e., for one country at a time, though multiple event days occur for 15 per cent of the cases.
 Table 1 also splits the sample into positive and negative events.
 Note that there are approximately equal numbers of positive (78) and negative events (77).
 During this time period, there were only five days where positive and negative ratings announcements were made on the same day.
 For these five days we focus on the net ratings change; this overlap reduces the number of ratings changes to 150 (= 78 + 77 - 5).

 In addition to multiple event days, events may be clustered in time.
 One way to quantify this is the duration between rating changes.
 Figure 1 presents the time duration between rating change events graphically.
 From the figure it is apparent that many ratings announcements have been preceded by other ratings announcements.
-For example, 49 events, or about one-third of the events came within two-weeks of another ratings announcement.
-Similarly, fully one-half of the events followed other events by three-weeks or less.
+For example, 49 events, or about one-third of the events came within two weeks (ten trading days) of another ratings announcement.
+Similarly, fully one-half of the events followed other events by three weeks or less.

 This temporal association suggests that ratings changes may have different impacts, depending on other ratings change activity.
-Moreover, failing to account for such clustering may seriously bias the estimated effects of ratings changes - even in studies focusing on own-country effects - since the 'event-window' may be contaminated by spillover effects of ratings changes in other countries.
+Moreover, failing to account for such clustering may seriously bias the estimated effects of ratings changes - even in studies focusing on own-country effects (e.g., Cantor and Packer 1996, and Reisen and von Maltzan 1999) - since the 'event-window' may be contaminated by spillover effects of ratings changes in other countries.
 Alternatively, if ratings changes are regarded (by market participants) in the context of recent changes, or if the effects persist beyond a day, part of today's change in spreads will be influenced by prior ratings changes.
+The importance of considering events in other countries is also highlighted by Kaminsky and Reinhart (1999), among others.
+Indeed, in our data more than two-thirds of the ratings events occur within 30 days of each other - the typical window length for studies that examine own country spreads.
+If spillovers exist, the measured own-country effect will be a function of these other events within the window.
 Figure 2 presents another view of this clustering graphically for both positive and negative events separately.
 Clearly, there are both 'calm' and 'active' spells in the data; it is an empirical question whether this intensity matters for the reaction of sovereign spreads to these news events.